'Jerusalem' in prophecy is commonly explained by many commentators as

 since for many centuries Jerusalem was its capital.

-It is a question of prophetic perspective as to whether one relates this
+It is a question of prophetic significance, as to whether one relates

 Symbolic Jerusalem may also be used to represent the place of the worship

 of God.
 As such it has religious connections to both the Christian faith

 and any future re-grafted (to the olive tree) Jewish faith form.